-Produce a video that highlights a specific employee and make sure to include:
+Produce a video that highlights a specific employee and make sure to include info about their:

 - Previous educational and job experience

-Creating one of these for at least each team or department is a great way to add a personalized, human element to the recruiting process.
+Creating one of these recruitment videos for each team or department is a great way to add a personalized, human element to the recruiting process.